XTREME Ice Arena Mirrabooka has seen a 10 per cent increase in aspiring skaters following the 2018 PyeongChang Winter Olympics and Paralympics.

-The Winter Olympics was held from February 9 to 25, while the Paralympics finishes on March 18.
+The Winter Olympics was held from February 9 to 25, while the Paralympics finished on March 18.

-Co-owner Marie Lowick said more coaches and lessons would be in place in term two, after the arena turned down skaters in term one.
+Co-owner Marie Lowick said more coaches and lessons would be in place in term 2, after the arena turned down skaters in term 1.

-“I think the Olympics definitely has a huge part to play and not only that, (as have) movies like The Mighty Ducks and Frozen, anything to do with ice skating… movie-wise,” she said.
+“I think the Olympics definitely has a huge part to play and not only that, movies like The Mighty Ducks and Frozen, anything to do with ice skating, movie-wise,” she said.

 “Every four years, there is an elevated increase because of the Olympics and when things come in between, that elevates interest as well.

-“We have got another 60 new enrolees for term one and we have probably fielded something in the vicinity of 50-odd phone calls from people wanting to join Aussie Skate this term.”
+“We have got another 60 new enrolees for term 1 and we have probably fielded something in the vicinity of 50-odd phone calls from people wanting to join Aussie Skate this term.”

 Ms Lowick said the arena wanted to continue to increase the number of people taking part in ice sport around the country.

-Figure and synchronised skater Sophia O’Kane, of Hillarys, who came second and first in an individual and pair event at the recent Les Latham competition, said she wanted to become an Olympian like Russian gold medallist Alina Zagitova.
+Figure and synchronised skater Sophia O’Kane, who finished second and first in an individual and pair event at the recent Les Latham competition, said she wanted to become an Olympian like Russian gold medallist Alina Zagitova.

-Fellow figure skater Kaylee Walton, of Heathridge, who came first in an individual event at the same competition, said she had been skating for about five years.
+Fellow figure skater Kaylee Walton, who came first in an individual event at the same competition, said she had been skating for about five years.

-“I saw my mum skate when she was renovating the cupboards so I wanted to skate after that,” she said.
+“I saw my mum skate so I wanted to skate after that,” she said.

 Coach Judi Skillicorn said all the kids watched the Winter Olympics and she received many phone calls from interested parents.